 The estimates for Factor D were calculated automatically from the numbers entered for number of users, average units per user, and average cost per unit for each component of waiver service.
-Estimates of the number of persons who will be served on the Elderly and Disabled waiver were based upon the sum of the current unduplicated count and 50% of the current wait list for Year 1.
-The numbers were then projected forward for each waiver year based on estimated attrition from the previous year and anticipated need for the coming year.
-During the development of the current waiver, DOM projected the average costs/unit for year one (1) of the waiver and adjusted the costs incrementally over the following four (4) years based on a 2.6% average projected CPI.
+Estimates of the number of persons who will be served on the Elderly and Disabled waiver were based upon the sum of the current unduplicated count.
+The numbers were then projected as stable for each waiver year forward.
+During the development of the current waiver, DOM projected the average costs/unit for year one (1) of the waiver and adjusted the costs incrementally over the following four (4) years based on a 1.6% average projected CPI Core.